See Foreign income in the Income determination section for a description of the foreign tax credit regime.

-Law 124(I)/2018, to the extent amended (hereinafter, the ‘AIF Law’), defines alternative investment funds as any collective investment undertakings, including investment compartments thereof, which, collectively:
+Law 124(I)/2018 (hereinafter, the ‘AIF Law’) defines alternative investment funds as any collective investment undertakings, including investment compartments thereof, which, collectively:

 - raise capital from a number of investors, with a view to investing it in accordance with a defined investment policy for the benefit of those investors, and

 - do not require authorisation pursuant to section 9 of Law 78(I)/2012, as amended (hereinafter, the ‘UCI Law’), or pursuant to the legislation of another member state that harmonises the provisions of Article 5 of the Directive 2009/65/EC, as amended.

 The AIF Law allows for three types of AIFs to be registered in Cyprus: